arijitc099/arijitc099.github.io/_pages/portfolio.md

 <!--
 _Please allow the page to load select Tumblr contents.
 For a complete list, please visit my [portfolio](https://l16cn.tumblr.com)._ -->

 It must be noted that DSLR cameras are expensive.
-With that being said, hope you enjoy the images here.
+With that being said, hope you enjoy these images here, taken on a mobile device.

 ### Monochrome